cdmgtri/NIEM.github.io/reference/specifications/ndr/ext/index.md

 >
 > - Use explicit Conformance Target specified in the [Naming and Design Rules (NDR)]({{site.data.links.ndr}}).
 > - Define package-specific data elements and models.
-> - Extend vocabulary above and beyond that avaliable to REFs.
+> - Extend vocabulary above and beyond that available to REFs.
 > - Augment an existing NIEM data type (through NIEM Type Augmentation).
 > - Employ NIEM adapter types for components from an external standard that does not conform to NIEM.
 > - Limit the behavior of existing NIEM data types through schema `xs:restriction`.
 > - Can serve as the core schematic definitions of an IEPD.

 {:.note}
-> Because the application of extension schema documents does not
-> diverge much from reference schema documents, they must satisfy
-> the same documentation requirements of reference schema documents.
+> Refer to **[Namespaces in XML](/reference/concepts/namespace/xml)** for information about how to set up a new NIEM XML Schema.
+Make sure to use the appropriate **EXT** conformance target (further described below).

 <!--more-->

+Because the application of extension schema documents does not diverge much from reference schema documents, they must satisfy the same documentation requirements of reference schema documents.

 ## Why Extension Schema Documents